gu (step-out or go up)

 **\[Count (hex)] (optional)**

-The number of **instructions** to perform the instrument (The execution might not meet a RET instruction if not enough number is specified).
+The number of **instructions** to perform the instrumentation (The execution might not meet a RET instruction if not enough number is specified).

 ### Examples